-The Township compiled with the citizen participation and consultation requirements of the regulations by doing the following:
+The Township complied with the citizen participation and consultation requirements of the regulations by doing the following:

-- Publishing informational notices about the plan prior to public hearings on the plan; Hodings two or more public meetings (December 19, 2019 through April 16, 2020) in accessible places at convenient three after providing reasonable notice; Held public hearing with the Township's Community Development and Housing Rehabilitation.
-Gitten Advisory Board. - Received nonprofit feedback concerning community needs based on detailed survey; - Publishing a summary of the Action Plan, describing its contents and purpose and a listing of where the entire plan could be examined; Making the Action Plan available for public examination and comment for a period of thirty (30). days before submission to HUD - Providing critizens, public agencies, and other interested parties reasonable access to records regarding any uses of any assistance for affordable and supportive housing that the Township may have received during the preceding five years; and Considering the views and comments of cliticers, and preparing a summary of those views for
+- Publishing informational notices about the plan prior to public hearings on the plan; Holding two or more public meetings (December 19, 2019 through April 16, 2020) in accessibl - neurous two or more promise interungi (becennen 15, 2015 minougin Apin 10, 2020) in accessi places at convenient three after providing reasonable notice; - Held public hearing with the Township's Community Development and Housing Rehabilitzation Citizen Advisory Board - Received nonprofit feedback concerning community needs based on detailed survey; - Publishing a summary of the Action Plan, describing its contents and purpose and a listing of where the entire plan could be examined; - wrete the Bante plan could be examined; Making the Action bian available for public examination and comment for a period of thirty (30) days fedore automission to HUD.

+- Providing citizens, public agencies, and other interested parties reasonable access to records regarding any uses of any assistance for affordable and supportive housing that the Townshi - regarding any uses of any assistance for affordable and supportive housing that the Township may have received during the versars; and considering the views and comments of citizens, and preparing a summary of those views for condideration with the Arcijon Plan vubmission.